Buying Guides · Last updated 2 June 2026

 CostApproximate AmountNotes

-Capital gains tax (on future sale)GBP 0No CGT in Gibraltar
+Capital gains tax (on future sale)£0No CGT in Gibraltar

-Legal fees (solicitor)1 to 2% of purchase priceGibraltar solicitor required
+Legal fees (solicitor)1 to 2% of purchase priceGibraltar-admitted solicitor required

-Survey / structural reportGBP 300 to GBP 600Strongly recommended on older stock
+Survey or structural report£300 to £600Recommended on older stock

 Rental Income: What Are the Realistic Yields?

-Gibraltar has chronically high demand for rental accommodation.
-Gross rental yields of around 4 to 5% are achievable in some developments, particularly for well-maintained 1 and 2-bedroom apartments in popular areas.
-This is a gross figure before management costs, maintenance and service charges.
+Gibraltar has structurally high demand for rental accommodation.
+Gross rental yields of 4 to 5% are achievable in well-maintained 1 and 2-bedroom apartments in popular locations.
+Marina-facing units in Ocean Village and Queensway Quay can reach the upper end of that range, while Town Centre and Westside locations sometimes run higher still.
+These are gross figures before management costs, maintenance and service charges.

-Honest perspective: Gibraltar holiday homes are more investment than holiday.
-The no-CGT, no-stamp-duty environment is genuinely unusual, and if the ongoing Gibraltar-EU treaty negotiations produce a favourable cross-border movement framework, the value of proximity to an open EU border only increases.
-But the entry prices are high and the market is small.
-This is a decision that warrants proper financial and legal advice, not just enthusiasm about the tax numbers.
+Honest perspective: Gibraltar holiday homes are more investment than holiday in the conventional sense.
+The tax environment is genuinely unusual, and if the Gibraltar-EU treaty produces a favourable cross-border movement framework by late 2026, the value of proximity to an open border increases further.
+But entry prices are high and the market is small.
+This is a decision that warrants proper financial and legal advice, not just enthusiasm about the headline tax numbers.

 Freehold vs Leasehold: Check This Before You Proceed

 Gibraltar has both freehold and leasehold properties.
-Some developments, including parts of Ocean Village, include leasehold properties.
-Key questions to ask about any leasehold:
+Some developments, including parts of Ocean Village, include leasehold titles.
+Key questions to ask about any leasehold before committing:

 • How many years remain on the lease?

-• Are there any restrictions on subletting, alterations or use?
+• Are there restrictions on subletting, alterations or permitted use?

 • What happens at the end of the lease term?